KasparEtter/ef1p/internet/index.md

   [opt-out flag](https://tools.ietf.org/html/rfc5155#section-3.1.2.1).
   By skipping all subzones that don't deploy DNSSEC, the size of a zone can be reduced as fewer `NSEC3` records are required.
-  While easily guessable subdomains such as `www` or `mail` have to be considered public anyway, `NSEC3` protects the resource records of subdomains with more random names reasonably well.
+  While easily guessable subdomains, such as `www` or `mail`, have to be considered public anyway, `NSEC3` protects the resource records of subdomains with more random names reasonably well.
-  (The DNS query still has to include the actual domain name and not its hash.
+  Please note that the DNS query still has to include the actual domain name and not its hash.
-  By just learning the hash of a subdomain, you don't yet know the domain name to query.)
+  By just learning the hash of a subdomain, you don't yet know the domain name to query.
   However, it's still relatively easy to figure out the overall number of domain names in a zone by probing the name server with names that hash to a range for which you haven't seen an `NSEC3` record yet.
-  (Hash functions make it hard to find an input that hashes to a specific output, but if the output just has to land in a certain range, then the bigger the range, the easier the problem.)
+  Hash functions only make it hard to find an input that hashes to a specific output, but if the output just has to land in a certain range, then the bigger the range, the easier the problem.
   Even if you introduce additional dummy `NSEC3` records, you still leak an upper limit of domain names in the zone.
 - **Wildcard expansion**: Last but not least,